MurphyDavid/TX2P/README.md

 ENCL00000000005
 ENCL00000000006
 ```
+#### Transcript structures
-- `TX2P` also requires an input GTF/GFF file with the transcript structures to test.
+`TX2P` also requires an input GTF/GFF file with the transcript structures to test.
 This file needs a `transcript_id` column with IDs matching those in the above TSV/CSV file.

 Example format: